 The Nevada penalty for failing to complete required community service hours depends on what conditions the judge originally imposed during the sentencing hearing.

 Example: Jaden pleads guilty to a first count of misdemeanor battery domestic violence.
-The judge tells Jaden that he will reduce the charge to disorderly conduct if Jaden successfully completes 48 hours of community service, pays a fine, goes to counseling, and avoids more arrests while the case is open.
-The judge also orders a six-month "suspended sentence," which means that Jade will do no jail time as long as he completes all the terms by the next court date.
+The judge tells Jaden that he will reduce the charge to disorderly conduct if Jaden successfully completes 48 hours of volunteering, pays a fine, goes to counseling, and avoids more arrests while the case is open.
+The judge also orders a six-month “suspended sentence,” which means that Jaden will do no jail time as long as he completes all the terms by the next court date.

 At the next court date, Jaden reveals he did everything the judge asked except the service.
 Since Jaden failed to complete all the terms, the judge may convict him for battery domestic violence instead of disorderly conduct.
 The judge may also “un-suspend” the jail sentence and send him to jail for six months.